The Judge from Hell

 The Judge from Hell is a 2024 South Korean television series written by Jo Yi-soo, directed by Park Jin-pyo, and starring Park Shin-hye and Kim Jae-young.
 It aired on SBS TV from September 21, to November 2, 2024, every Friday and Saturday at 22:00 (KST).
 It is also available for streaming on Disney+ in selected regions.

+On June 1, 2026, the second season was announced.

 Synopsis

-Justitia, a merciless demon judge from Hell, is exiled by Bael to Earth after wrongly condemning the innocent Judge Kang Bit-na to eternal punishment.
+Justitia, a merciless demon judge from Hell, is exiled to Earth after wrongly condemning the innocent Judge Kang Bit-na to eternal punishment.
 As part of her penance, Justitia is placed in Bit-na's body, now tasked with living as a judge in the human world for a year while fulfilling a far darker mission: to track down and condemn ten ruthless individuals responsible for the deaths of others, all without a trace of remorse.

 With no interest in the lives around her, Justitia's only focus is to carry out her mission and send these souls to Hell, knowing failure means her own demise.

 Soon, she encounters Han Da-on, a sharp-witted detective of Violent Crimes Unit 2 at Nobong Police Station, who's known for his meticulous approach to justice.
 Unaware of Bit-na's true identity, he begins to investigate the strange cases connected to her judgments, and his own painful past gradually coming to light.